 The outlook of Moody’s for Indonesia’s banking system is positive.
 The rating agency believes that banks in Indonesia will see improvements in asset quality and the operating environment, as well as in the capacity of the government to extend support when necessary.

-For anyone considering a banking career in Indonesia, this list is a helpful guide on where to start.
+For anyone considering a banking career in Indonesia, this list of top banks in Indonesia is a helpful guide on where to start.
 To learn more, see all our list of financial institutions.

-Established in 1988, Bank Mandiri is Indonesia’s biggest bank in terms of assets, loans, and deposits.
+Established in 1988, Bank Mandiri is the largest of the banks in Indonesia in terms of assets, loans, and deposits.
 The bank offers various financial products and services to individuals and corporate clients.
-It manages 2,631 branches, 17,766 ATMs and 2,312 micro networks.
+It manages 2,631 branches, 17,766 ATMs, and 2,312 micro networks.

 Headquartered in Jakarta, the bank employs around 38,000 employees and oversees six major subsidiaries: Bank Syariah Mandiri, Mandiri Sekuritas, Mandiri Tunas Finance, AXA Mandiri Financial Services, Bank Sinar Harapan Bali, and Mandiri AXA General Insurance.

 As of 2016, total assets of the bank were US$75.46 billion and net profit was US$1 billion.

 Founded in 1968, Bank Rakyat specializes in small scale and microfinance style borrowings.
 Based in Jakarta, the bank employs around 99,333 staff and also serves the Asian and US markets.